coq/coq/doc/sphinx/proof-engine/tactics.rst

 usual logical connectives but instead may reason about any first-order class inductive definition.

-.. opt:: Firstorder Solver
+.. opt:: Firstorder Solver @tactic

-   The default tactic used by :tacn:`firstorder` when no rule applies is :g:`auto with *`, it can be reset locally or globally using this option and printed using :cmd:`Print Firstorder Solver`.
+   The default tactic used by :tacn:`firstorder` when no rule applies is :g:`auto with *`, it can be reset locally or globally using this option.

+   .. cmd:: Print Firstorder Solver

+      Prints the default tactic used by :tacn:`firstorder` when no rule applies.

 .. tacv:: firstorder @tactic